 HIV (human immunodeficiency virus) is a virus that invades and destroys the body’s immune system.
-AIDS (acquired immunodeficiency syndrome) is the last stage of untreated HIV infection.
-At that point, the body’s immune system is too weak to fight against any opportunistic infection.
+AIDS (acquired immunodeficiency syndrome) is the last stage of an untreated HIV infection.
+In AIDS, the body’s immune system cannot fight against infections that a healthy person would not normally get.

 How do I know if I have HIV?